-The following discussion of BioSyent Inc.'s ("BioSyent" or the "Company") operations, performance and financial condition is based on the Company's audited consolidated financial statements for the years ended December 31, 2024 and December 31, 2023 ("Consolidated Financial Statements"), which were prepared in accordance with IFRS® Accounting Standards as issued by the International Accounting Standards Board.
+The following discussion of BioSyent Inc.'s ("BioSyent" or the 'Company") operations, performance and financial condition is based on the Company's interim unaudited condensed consolidated financial statements for the three months ended March 31, 2025 and March 31, 2024 ("Consolidated Financial Statements"), which were prepared in accordance with International Accounting

+Standard 34, Interim Financial Reporting ("IAS 34").
 The discussion of financial condition and results of operations should be read in conjunction with the Consolidated Financial Statements, including the notes thereto.
 Additional information relating to the Company, including the Consolidated Financial Statements and the accompanying notes can be found at www.sedarplus.ca.